-The American Heart Association — now in its 94th year — is the nation’s oldest and largest voluntary organization devoted to saving people from heart disease and stroke, the two leading causes of death in the world.
+The American Heart Association — now in its 95th year — is the nation’s oldest and largest voluntary organization devoted to saving people from heart disease and stroke, the two leading causes of death in the world.
 In New Hampshire, heart disease and stroke annually claim the lives of nearly 2,500 and 500 residents, respectively.
-The Association serves as a catalyst to achieving maximum impact in equitable health and wellbeing in the U.S. and around the world, spanning all populations addressing overall health and wellbeing, anchored in cardiovascular and brain health and focused on breakthroughs in science and technology, changes in systems and policy, and engaging with individuals to transform communities.
+The Association serves as a catalyst to achieve maximum impact in equitable health and well-being in the U.S. and around the world, spanning all populations addressing overall health and well-being, anchored in cardiovascular and brain health and focused on breakthroughs in science and technology, changes in systems and policy, and engaging with individuals to transform communities.

 Donations help fund lifesaving research, advocate for better health, improve patient care and reach at-risk populations.
 Personal donations, memorials and tributes, corporate gifts, event sponsorships, and workplace giving are just a few ways to support the Association’s efforts to improve the health of our schools, families, businesses and communities.
 Nearly 80 cents of every dollar raised supports research, education and community outreach.
 As the largest, private not-for-profit funding source for cardiovascular disease and stroke research next to the federal government, the Association has invested more than $4.1 billion in research since 1949 to enhance our knowledge of cardiovascular diseases and stroke and has funded 13 Nobel Prize winners.